 This is similar to how I was first hired too!
 The difference with me was I was also in college for exercise science at the time.

 The important part of this exchange is the last part – “if you pass.”
-This usually sets people up for failure because those gym managers often don't give people any direction on how to prepare for a personal trainer exam.
+This usually sets people up for failure because gym managers often don't give people any direction on how to prepare for a personal trainer exam.

 The gym manager at the big box gym often doesn't care if the person smokes or not.

-He/she only cares about getting somebody working so they can say to their boss “I got somebody working the 7-12 shift.”
+He/she only cares about getting somebody working so they can say to their boss, “I got somebody working the 7-12 shift.”

 Whoever they hire is in a “sink or swim” situation.
 In other words, either the person will thrive or they eventually get so frustrated they quit.